 Cook on high heat until the water boils.
 Reduce heat to low to maintain a simmer.
 A simmer is when you see a couple of small bubbles (in different spots) on the surface of the water every second or two (see above photo for reference).

-Let the stock cool completely then remove the fat layer that is formed on the surface.
+Let the stock cool completely then remove the fat layer (if there is any) that is formed on the surface.

 Divide the stock into portions & freeze for up to 3 months.

 - Use the stock as a base in cooking sauces, soups & vegetables ..etc.